There is Death in the Hane

 Example 1

-The hane at W1 kills the Black group with a bulky five dead shape.
-If Black tries to capture at a, this does not gain an eye, and White can block Black's escape at b.
+The hane at W1 kills the Black group by reducing the eye space to a bulky five dead shape.
+If Black tries to capture at a, this does not gain an eye.

 Example 2